shivampip/blog/_posts/stories/2020-03-25-the-corona-pendemic.md

 ### Put your thoughts on canvas

 Okay, that line was quite filmy.
-I know it's difficult to draw with imagination. but you can draw replica of something. you might used to draw when you were child but in fast running life, you almost left it. but now you are free.
+I know it's difficult to draw with imagination. but you can draw a replica of something. you might use to draw when you were a child but in fast running life, you almost left it. but now you are free.
 Time to revive it.

 #### Resources
 * [YouTube](https://www.youtube.com/results?search_query=drawing+tutorial/){:target="_blank"}